An inspiring path, a unique experience

 “The most important lesson I learned while studying at INRS is to always think outside the box.
 If a project doesn’t work, there is usually a way to look at it from a new angle.
 Negative results can open new doors.”

-Diadromous Species Scientist, Fisheries team, National Oceanic and Atmospheric Administration
+Diadromous Species Scientist, Fisheries team, National Oceanic and Atmospheric Administration, USA

 “The strength of INRS is its collegial structure.
 During my studies, I was able to propose ideas and be supported by both professors and administrative staff.
 The structure of the Institute ensures that student life and student development are at the forefront.”

 Alice Gaudreau (M.Sc.
-Knowledge Mobilization and Transfer, 2020)
+Knowledge transfer and mobilization, 2020)

-Policy officer, Employment and Social Development Canada (ESDC)
+Junior Policy Analyst, Employment and Social Development Canada

-“My training at INRS helped me to understand the importance of research in society and to be able to apply it in different practice settings, including government and community settings.”
+“My training at INRS allowed me to understand the importance of research in society and to be able to apply it in different practice settings, including government and community settings.”

 “My studies at INRS have had a positive impact on my career path.
 I met inspiring professors who were passionate about research.
 It was a real springboard in my career.”